LeoXdev/LeoXdev/README.md

 Third year CS student, learning everyday but also having fun.

-- 👀 I’m interested in Backend development, Cloud Computing or Mobile development as career options.
+- 👀 I’m interested in ...
-- 🌱 I’m currently learning some intermediate/advanced **Golang** by myself.
+- 🌱 I’m currently learning some DSA/math/CCNA...
-- 💞️ I’m looking to collaborate on *undefined*.
+- 💞️ I’m looking to collaborate on ...
               <!-- Reach me section -->

 <h3 align="left">You can reach me on:</h3>